What Is a DAW? (Digital Audio Workstation Explained)

 If you’re in the music industry, you probably know that a digital audio workstation (DAW) is a key tool for making your music production process much easier.
 There are several different DAWs on the market, each with its features and benefits.
 Unfortunately, not knowing these benefits can lead to making serious mistakes.

-This post will discuss a digital audio workstation, its features, and how it can be used in audio recording.
+In this post, we will discuss a digital audio workstation, its features, and how it can be used in audio recording.
 So whether you are new to recording or a seasoned pro, this post is for you.

 What is a digital audio workstation (DAW)?